hmcts/openid-connect-demos/README.md

-## SIDAM OpenID Connect Demos
+## IDAM OpenID Connect Demos

-This project aims to provide some basic examples of OpenID Connect implementations for use with the SIDAM system.
+This project aims to provide some basic examples of OpenID Connect implementations for use with the IDAM system.

 Demo 1
 ---